djsurt/io/coders/python/README.md

 	nvm alias default node
 -->

-Or [Install node/npm](https://nodejs.org/en/download) locally.
+**If you're not using Node Version Manager (nvm)** (above) You can [install node/npm directly](https://nodejs.org/en/download).
 The installer includes the Node.js package manager (npm) within it, so you won't need to install npm separately.

-If you aren't using nvm, directly update to the latest stable version of NodeJS (Otherwise skip this.)
+Skip this if you are using nvm (above).
+This directly updates your machine to the latest stable version of NodeJS.
 <!-- https://askubuntu.com/questions/426750/how-can-i-update-my-nodejs-to-the-latest-version-->

 	npm install -g n &&